johnnysaldana/matchify/README.md

 ## Datasets

-Two benchmarks from the [Leipzig DB-Group benchmark collection](https://dbs.uni-leipzig.de/research/projects/object_matching/benchmark_datasets_for_entity_resolution) ship with the repo.
+Three benchmarks from the [Leipzig DB-Group benchmark collection](https://dbs.uni-leipzig.de/research/projects/object_matching/benchmark_datasets_for_entity_resolution) ship with the repo, plus a synthetic person-record benchmark.
 Each follows the same `Combined*.csv` layout: one row per record, with an `id`, the original source-table identifier under `original_id`, and a `group_id` for supervision (records with the same `group_id` are duplicates of one another).

 - `datasets/Amazon-GoogleProducts/`: e-commerce, ~3.7K records, fields:
   name, description, manufacturer, price.
+- `datasets/Abt-Buy/`: e-commerce, ~2.2K records, same fields as
+  Amazon-Google.
+Quickest of the real-world benchmarks.
 - `datasets/DBLP-ACM/`: bibliographic, ~5K records, fields: title,
   authors, venue, year.
 - `datasets/SyntheticPeople/`: synthetic person records (500),